simpleinjector/Blog/content/posts/simple-injector-v5.md

 In v5 we have now integrated this feature into the core library.
 Not only did this simplify the ASP.NET integration package and remove the `IDisposable` limitation, it also means that asynchronous disposal is available everywhere.
 For example, when running background operations in ASP.NET Core, or when running a Console Application.

 The v5 ASP.NET Core integration package automatically calls `Scope.DisposeAsync()` when a web request ends.
-In other cases, you will need to call `Scope.DisposeAsync()` manually.
+In other cases, you will need to call `Scope.DisposeAsync()` manually (or use the new C# `async using` keyword).

 **Please note that this feature is only available in the .NET 4.6.1, .NET Standard 2.0, and .NET Standard 2.1 versions of Simple Injector.**